Aryaman Reddi 🚀

 Technical University of Darmstadt, Germany

-My focus is on developing sample-efficient algorithms for exploration, coordination, and communication in multi-agent reinforcement learning using insights from game theory.
+My focus is on developing sample-efficient algorithms for exploration, coordination, and communication in multi-agent reinforcement learning using insights from applied mathematics and game theory.

 I build algorithms which exhibit high performance in high-dimensional environments while providing mathematical insights using probability theory, linear algebra, calculus, & functional analysis.

-2. MEng & BA Information and Computer Engineering
+2. MEng & BA in Information and Computer Engineering

 University of Cambridge, United Kingdom